romenrg/romenrg.github.com/source/_posts/2013-09-30-vocabulary-notebook-from-idea-to-reality-in-one-year.markdown

 <!-- More -->

 <p>Honestly, in this year I have worked <em>a lot</em>.
-A lot means an average of 80 hours a week...
 But this post is not about all the time I have worked and all the things I have learned.
 This post is about the first year of Vocabulary Notebook.
 It’s a summary of what has happened this year around our product, from the very beginning to the full platform we have today.
 I will probably publish another post soon in which I will talk about all I have learned during this year, doing some retrospectives about my decisions and describing all the tasks I have had to accomplish and all the roles I have had to play.
 But today I want to review what has happened to <a href="http://www.vocabularynotebook.com">Vocabulary Notebook</a> during this year in which it has been built and launched.</p>

 <h2>The Idea</h2>